brokenlyre/Polymathist.me/content/pages/stuart-m-davis-resume.md

 September 1999 to December 2005
 Ann Arbor, MI

+*Beyond Interactive, now MediaCom Interaction is the interactive arm to Mediacom of Grey Global Group, a subsidiary of WPP.
+Beyond Interactive uses targeted media, revolutionary technology and insightful creative to achieve valuable and measurable results for their clients by utilizing a unique combination of strategy and creativity.
+The goal is to initiate, develop, maintain and evolve a digital relationship between a client’s brand and its customers.
+Beyond Interactive has a presence in 23 countries offering a truly global digital marketing solution.*

 **DIRECTOR OF DATA MANAGEMENT** (February 2005 – December 2005)

 - Directed software developers to create efficient and accurate means of aggregating and centralizing marketing data.